Please find below a list of frequently asked questions.

 The .Stat Suite is a native SDMX solution, supporting a complete end to end flow.
 It can consume, manage, and export SDMX 2.1 in SDMX-JSON, SDMX-ML, and SDMX-CSV formats.

 Yes, the .Stat Suite is made available under the terms of the MIT licence.
 MIT is a permissive free software license, which has very limited restriction on reuse.

 The community is fully self-financing through its members’ regular contributions, which ensures its sustainability.
 All members contribute financially with an initial contribution to feed the product roadmap, and on an ongoing basis to sustain support and community coordination activities.

 No, the .Stat Suite is made available under the terms of the MIT licence (a permissive free software license).

 Every year the community organises its annual workshop with an invitation to the first 2 days extended to interested groups and organisations who may be considering using the .Stat Suite and would like to know more about the community and learn from their experiences.
 If you would like be added to the mailing list then then please fill out the contact form.

 The Community welcomes new members from statistical based organisations of a non-commercial nature.

-By becoming a member of the community means that your organisation is committing to contribute and co-fund the core project, which in turn allows you to drive both the community and product directions, and benefit from the other community members and the core team.
+By becoming a member of the community means that your organisation is committing to contribute and co-invest in the core project, which in turn allows you to drive both the community and product directions, and benefit from the other community members and the core team.

 An Memorandum of Understanding “MoU”, the bilateral agreement between the OECD and a new member is first agreed and then signed, and this provides the framework for the collaboration.